rreusser/glsl-fft/README.md

 ## Installation

-Will be published to npm after a bit more testing.
+Will be published to npm after a bit more testing and optimization.

 ## Example